 4 tablespoons brown sugar, divided

 Heat an oven to 350 degrees

-Prepare a 9” round cake pan.
-(If you don’t have a commercial pan with high sides, best to use a larger pan, or a springform pan.)
+Prepare a 9-inch round cake pan with high sides.
+(You really do need the height; a spring form pan is a good option.)
 Butter the bottom and sides of the pan, and line the bottom with parchment paper.
 Butter the parchment paper and dust the whole pan with flour.

-Cream the butter with the sugar until light and fluffy in a stand mixer for about 5 minutes.
+Cream the butter with the sugar until light and fluffy in a standing mixer for about 5 minutes.

 Add the eggs one at a time and thoroughly combine after each addition.
 If the batter appears curdled, do not worry, it is because the eggs may be cooler than the rest of the mixture, and the butter hardened when the eggs were added.
 The batter will become smooth with the addition of the flour..